JoeIMIsu/codingpedia.github.io/_posts/2017-02-21-How-to-use-showdown-in-angular-and-nodejs.md

 <!--more-->

 ## What is Showdown?
 So what it Showdown?
-Well according to the its authors "showdown is a Javascript Markdown to HTML converter, based on the original works by John Gruber.
+Well, according to the its authors "showdown is a Javascript Markdown to HTML converter, based on the original works by John Gruber.
 Showdown can be used client side (in the browser) or server side (with NodeJs)."[^1]

-## How to use it Angular?
+## How to use Showdown in Angular?

-I use showdown in front end when I create a new bookmark or I update one.
+I use showdown in front end everytime I create a new bookmark or I update one.
 The notes written in Markdown are transformed in html and persisted in the database.
-I thought it would not be performant to just persist the markdown code and generate html on the fly.
+I thought it would be more performant than just to persist the markdown code and generate html on the fly.

+### Showdown dependencies

-First thing is to add the proper dependencies `@types/showdown` and `showdown` and `npm install` them
+First thing is to add the proper dependencies `@types/showdown` and `showdown` in `package.json`:

 ```js
   "dependencies": {